 LaVern ’54 and Lois (Austin) ’56 Nornes

-LaVern ’54 and Lois Nornes ’56 have spent their lives dedicated to the Lutheran faith.
-LaVern was a high school biology teacher, a driver’s education instructor and a high school hockey coach.
+LaVern ’54 and Lois ’56 Nornes have spent their lives dedicated to the Lutheran faith.
+LaVern was a high school biology teacher, a driver’s education instructor, and a high school hockey coach.
 Lois, a retired public school music teacher, was also director of music and senior choir director at their church, Transfiguration Lutheran.
 In addition to their involvement with the church, LaVern and Lois have been active in Meals on Wheels and Feed My Starving Children, among others.
-At Concordia they’ve been members of C400, the National Alumni Board and various committees and volunteer activities.
-They’ve received several awards from the college for their generous gifts and sponsor, in part, the Nornes Lectureship.
+At Concordia, they have been members of C400, the National Alumni Board, and various committees and volunteer activities.
+They have received several awards from the college for their generous gifts and sponsor, in part, the Nornes Lectureship.

 Gayle (Carpenter) Denny ’76

 Gayle Denny ’76 has served as the executive director of the Evangelical Lutheran Education Association since 1999.
 She previously worked in congregationally based early childhood center management and taught pre-K through college in a variety of public and private schools.
 She is a current board member of the Council for American Private Education (CAPE).
 She has devoted her life to being a member of the ELCA and has served as a musician and choir member for various churches.
 Throughout her life, she has maintained her commitment to educating others and serving both the church and her community.

 2016 Called to Serve Recipients